An Anatomy-Aware Shared Control Approach for Assisted Teleoperation of Lung Ultrasound Examinations: CONCLUSIONS

 \section{CONCLUSIONS}

-In this work, we addressed the problem of patient specificity mainly for the context of robotised lung ultrasound.
-Through a model that embeds the pose and the shape of the human body, we were able to generate an anatomical skeleton.
-We then implemented an automatic way of generating VF from the skeletal model, and we used them to constrain the physical interaction to the intercostal areas.
-The framework has been validated in quantitative experiments: at first, we measured the repeatability and generalisation capability of the body modelling approach; secondly, we evaluated the impact of the VF in the examination by monitoring the execution time of the 2 and 4 frontal areas of a clinically validated ultrasound protocol.
-Results shows higher-than-acceptable body modelling repeatability, while patient subjectivity is taken in due consideration.
-The ultrasound protocol was executed faster with the VF, indicating a promising research direction.
-Potential future work includes the integration of real-time measurements, such as contact force, to enhance the body model with viscoelastic properties, e.g., \cite{beber2024passive}, and to compensate for the limitations of vision-based approach.
-We also plan to conduct further studies involving multiple clinicians and a larger pool of subjects.
+In this work, we addressed the problem of patient specificity in the context of robotised LUS.
+Through SKEL, a model that embeds the pose, the shape, and the skeleton of the human body, we were able to provide anatomical references for ultrasound examinations.
+We then implemented an automatic generation of VF from anatomy, both for position and orientation, that constrains the physical interaction of the probe to the intercostal areas targeted by LUS.
+A preliminary study validated the framework both quantitatively and subjectively, and results demonstrate potential in assisting clinicians in complex tele-ecography tasks.
+Future work includes (i) evaluating online updates of the anatomical model using real-time visual data (e.g., point clouds or skeleton tracking) and (ii) augmenting this refinement with contact-based sensing (e.g., force measurements), to enable viscoelastic body representations as in~\cite{beber2024passive}.
+Together, these extensions would support dynamic updates of the anatomical model and overcome the limitations of purely vision-based approaches.
+We also plan to conduct further studies dealing with communication latencies as in~\cite{Kastritsi2024PassiveDelays} and involving multiple clinicians and a larger pool of subjects.